AVA WILSON

 I’m an actor because I’m ignited by learning.
 Acting lights a fire within my brain, body, soul, and spirit—it urges me to become a detective, constantly searching for clues and deciphering situations.
 I’ve fallen in love with analyzing my given circumstances and my scene partners’ reactions.
 Simply put, I love the work.
 There’s always a new detail to explore and a new discovery to make.
 Each time I step on stage, I learn something new and feel invigorated.

 I believe the stories we, as actors, have the great privilege and responsibility to tell hold immense power in bringing people together.
 Acting helps me connect with characters and people I may not align with morally.
 It grants me the opportunity to look within myself to find empathy, however hard it may be.
 Through acting, I explore the beautiful, dark, scary, jealous, exciting, and compassionate parts of the human experience that I wouldn’t normally be free to tap into.
 Because of this exploration, I’ve learned (and am still learning) to lead my life in a more grounded, empathetic, and graceful way.
 Acting has encouraged me to open my mind and remain curious everywhere I go.
 Creating life on stage is a precious privilege, and I’m immensely grateful to continue learning and experiencing it.
+Above all else, I will always have the most fun when I am in rehearsal and on stage.
+These spaces are the perfect places for me to be my most goofy and creative self.